webosose/website/content/en/docs/tutorials/js-services/developing-built-in-js-services.md

     ]
 }
 ```
+{{< /code >}}

 A brief explanation of the above file:

-* Line(3) : Since `com.example.service.js` calls settingsservice's `getSystemSettings` method, add the method's group name "settings.read" to the client permission file.
+- Line(3) : Since `com.example.service.js` calls settingsservice's `getSystemSettings` method, add the method's group name "settings.read" to the client permission file.
 When "webos-service" module is used, it calls activitymanager's `create` and `complete` methods to keep the dynamic service running for 5 seconds.
 So, add "activities.manage".

 #### API Permission File

 This file defines what methods are included into security groups this component provides.

-- **Create and update the file:** `<js service name>.api.json.in`
-- **Directory:** `<js service name>/files/sysbus`

-where `<js service name>` is the name of the JS service.
-For the sample JS service, `<js service name>` is to be replaced by 'com.example.service.js'.​​
+{{< code "com.example.service.js.api.json.in" >}}
 ``` json {linenos=table}
 {
     "com.example.service.js.group": [